navicore/navipod/README.md

-A CLI for Inspecting Containers in Kubernetes
+A TUI and CLI for Inspecting Containers in Kubernetes
 ============

 ![an image showing navipod inspecting replicas and pod and ingress](docs/demo077.gif)